The CMP for Adobe Creative Cloud plug-in lets you collaborate seamlessly with designers creating assets in Adobe apps.

 - Review Assets – Review the assets that have been uploaded.
 You can send the task back to the Create Assets step from here, to send feedback.

-This screen shows you the current creative requests and has two sections: My Tasks and Unassigned.
+The following screen shows the current creative requests and has My Tasks and Unassigned sections.
 When you assign yourself to a task, it appears in My Tasks.

 - The description provides an overview of the request.

-- Click See Task Brief to go to the full brief within Welcome.
+- Click See Task Brief to go to the full brief within CMP.

 - Click Assign to Me to assign yourself to the task.